shuai-huang/OMR-SC/README.md

 ```

-* Step 6) Set the base options files in the four folders `options_downsample_noisy`, `options_noisy`, `options_downsample_noiseless`, and `options_noiseless`.
+* Step 6) Set the base options files (that end with the suffix "_base") in the four folders `options_downsample_noisy`, `options_noisy`, `options_downsample_noiseless`, and `options_noiseless`.
 Take the base option file "options_ptn_10_base" in `options_noisy` for example, it is the option file when the largest spherical harmonic degree "l_max" is 10.
 Each option occupies on line, it starts with the option name, then a space, followed by a numeric value.
 Please adjust each option accordingly.
 Note that the comments within the paratheses are added here to explain each option and should not be included in the actual option file.
 ```

 num_thread 10               (the number of computing threads)